mmccarthyhandc/DF24_HOT_FLOWDEV/README.md

 The studentNotes.txt file contains text you can use to copy/paste to help you complete some exercise steps.

-A PDF of the exercise guide is included in the files folder.
+A PDF of the exercise guide is included in the outer files folder.

 **Note:** If you did not understand questions #3 and #4 on Exercise #2, you should check this [Wikipedia article](<https://en.wikipedia.org/wiki/42_(number)#The_Hitchhiker's_Guide_to_the_Galaxy>) and/or this [YouTube video](https://www.youtube.com/watch?v=tK0urw144cU)